tyang1567/Android-Project/README.md

 **Required Features**

-1. [fill in your required user features here]
-2. ...
-3. ...
+1. User can take photos using camera
+2. User can view their previously taken photos
+3. User can add descriptions to their photos

 **Optional Features**

-1. [fill in your optional user features here]
-2. ...
-3. ...
+1. User can create multiple journals, or a "collection" of photos
+2. User can share their photos/collection
+3. User can favorite their treasured photos
+4. User can add certain colletions to their favorites

 ### 2. Screen Archetypes